tamylaa/clodo-framework/README.md

 This enhancement maintains backward compatibility while significantly expanding the framework's capabilities for enterprise scenarios.
 The customer configuration management system is now a core, production-ready feature that enables the framework to support complex, multi-customer enterprise deployments.

-**The Lego Framework is now ready to "snap together" not just services, but entire customer ecosystems! 🧱➡️🏢**
+**The Clodo Framework is now ready to "snap together" not just services, but entire customer ecosystems! 🧱➡️🏢**

 ## Scripts and Tools

-The Lego Framework includes a comprehensive set of scripts and command-line tools, organized by functionality.
+The Clodo Framework includes a comprehensive set of scripts and command-line tools, organized by functionality.

 ### Directory Structure